When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Dust collectors can only capture the dust that enters the pipe.

-And with table saws that means a small percentage of dust is never captured as the saw blade spins.
+And with table saws, a small percentage of dust is never captured as the saw blade spins.

-Which, for putting the final touches on capturing dust, means adding a dust collector on top of the saw.
-And as you know a guard should always be used – this added feature just makes it even more useful.
+Putting the final touches on capturing dust means adding a dust collector to the saw.
+And as you know, a guard should always be used – this added feature makes it even more helpful.

 Miter Saw Dust Hood